CommonContext/CommonContext/README.md

 #README

 ## The Problem
 DBC has the stated mission of increasing diversity in tech.
-However, tech companies could be doing more to support new bootcamp grads make meaningful connections that will help them get placed in a role their well suited for.
+However, tech companies could be doing more to support new bootcamp grads make meaningful connections that will help them get placed in a role they're well suited for.

 ## The Solution
 Common Context matches aspiring developers, based on their demographic context, rather than existing network, with mentors working in the field, and promotes nurturing connections.